 After hearing Notre Dame had some cool things we walked all the way over to there.
 Again nothing really impressive, but there were cool light structures in each of the alter areas, so since I love lights I thought that was kind of cool.
 Plus, until last night I had never been at or near Notre Dame either, so that was nice.

+We got almost 1/5 of the way until we saw a giant disco ball hanging from a crane and hundreds of people walking toward it.
+I kind of wanted to go see it, but we continued on.
 Finally we were able to catch a cab (yes, Paris was silly enough not to keep their transportation network running last night.
 They had one line running, but it would take us nowhere near home, and it was almost 3am).

 Thank goodness.
 It was worth me only having to pay 2.20 euros for a cab instead of walking the remainder 3+ miles.
+After finally getting home I went straight to bed.
+Such a long day.

 -------------------------------------------------------------------